 Conclusion

-From the study, it was concluded that earhead bug was observed from tillering stage to the harvesting stage of the crop.
-The incidence of ear head bugs observed highest population 16.50 bugs/ hill in the 41st SMW.
+The study concluded that earhead bug was observed from the tillering stage to the harvesting stage of the crop.
+The incidence of earhead bugs observed highest population 16.50 bugs/ hill in the 41st SMW.
 Among six insecticidal treatments, Dinotefuran 20SG @200gm/ha was found the most effective against earhead bug in 1st and 2nd spray, respectively.
 Dinotefuran 20SG @200gm/ha was found the most effective in reducing panicle and grain damage in 1st and 2nd spray, respectively.

 REFERENCES